-- Refresh View Restarts discovery of network devices and updates the device tree. - Batch Configure Puts multiple cards of the same type in Batch Configuration mode, refer to Paragraph 4.16. - Locate Device Highlights currently selected device in the Device Tabs. - Offline Configuration Allows you to create or modify configuration files for PESA system controller devices without Cattrax having to be attached to the device. - Show All Is a drop-down menu that allows you to select whether the display lists only active devices, or both active and inactive devices. - 2 Levels Opens a drop-down menu with options for 1 Level or 2 Level display.
+- Refresh View Restarts discovery of network devices and updates the device tree. - Batch Configure Puts multiple devices of the same type in Batch Configuration mode, refer to Paragraph 4.16. - Locate Device Locates and highlights in the Devices View listing the device currently selected by the active Device Tab. - Offline Configuration Allows you to create or modify configuration files for PESA system controller devices without Cattrax having to be attached to the device. - Device Display Selector Is a drop-down menu that allows you to select whether the display lists only active devices, or both active and inactive devices. - Levels of Display Selector Opens a drop-down menu with options for 1 Level or 2 Level display.
 When 1 level display is chosen, discovered devices are listed in the Devices View listing in alphanumeric order under each equipment category header.
-Selecting 2 Level display adds a second header under each equipment category header to further sort discovered devices by equipment type within a specific category. - By Name Is a drop-down menu that allows you to select how devices are displayed in the device tree by their name, by their IP address, both name and IP address or by device type.
+Selecting 2 Level display adds a second header under each equipment category header to further sort discovered devices by equipment type within a specific category. - Display Style Selector Is a drop-down menu that allows you to select how devices are displayed in the device tree by their name, by their IP address, both name and IP address or by device type.
 Selection of the same option, for example By IP, changes the display order from ascending to descending or vice-versa. - Alarm Alert Is a flashing display to indicate presence of an active alarm alert in the Alarms and Events panel.
+This visual alert function may be disabled, if desired.